sitectl

 sequelace

-On Mac OS with Sequel Ace installed, running libops sequelace
+On Mac OS with Sequel Ace installed, running sitectl sequelace

 will open a connection to your LibOps development environment database.
 You could connect to production similarly via